 Contributed by Tuppence H.

 Probability check.
-Go over the probability of whatever you fear actually coming true.
-Yes, there is a possibility of you becoming homeless or making someone angry or not getting out of some kind of bind but, how much of a possibility is there?
-Do you have other places to go?
+Go over the probability of whatever you fear actually happening.
+Yes, there is a possibility of becoming homeless or making someone angry or not getting out of some kind of bind but, how much of a probability is there?
+Are there other places you could live, even temporarily?
 Have you ever angered someone and lived to talk about it?
-When you have felt this way in the past, how often did what you feared actually happen?
+When you have felt this way in the past, how often did what you feared actually occur?

-Proactivity.
-Do some forward problem solving.
+Preparation.
+Do some forward planning.
 If your fear is really great, why not come up with possible solutions before ‘it’ happens.
-Where could you go for help?
+Some helpful questions include: Where could I go for help?
 Who would be a good source of support?
-How might you address the problem?
+How might I address this problem?

 Breathing practice.
-Taking deep breaths before you feel the anxiety building can help reduce your anxiety.
+Taking deep breaths as you feel the anxiety building can help reduce those feelings.
+Consider taking up Yoga which requires you to concentrate on deep breathing.
+The complete breath technique is very calming and can be done anywhere.
 If you practice deep breathing and clearing your mind on a regular basis (when you are already feeling good for example), it will be easier to do when you are feeling anxious.

 Intervention.
 If your anxiety is consistently overwhelming and you’ve done everything within your power to handle it, ask for support from people you trust and, if necessary, get professional help.
 Remember, there is nothing to be embarrassed about.
 Think of it as an opportunity to take care of you!

 How do you handle your feelings of anxiety?
 We invite you to share your ideas in the box below.